tpaschalis/tpaschalis.github.io/_posts/2021-07-17-mental-poker.markdown

 ## Outro

 That's all for today!
-I don't claim to know anything about crypto, so don't hesitate to reach out for any corrections and issues.
+I don't claim to know anything about crypto, but this has been a fun topic to discuss over beer!
+Don't hesitate to reach out for any corrections and issues.
 See you around!